Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - Create a new folder in your Unity project's Assets directory titled `Plugins`.

 - Clone or download the [URDF Importer Repo](https://github.cds.internal.unity3d.com/unity/URDF-Importer).
-First, copy the `URDFLibrary` directory into the `Assets/Plugins` directory of your Unity Project, then copy the `UnityEditorScripts` directory into the same Plugins folder.
+First, copy the `UrdfLibrary` directory into the `Assets/Plugins` directory of your Unity Project, then copy the `UnityEditorScripts` directory into the same Plugins folder.

 - Find and select the URDF file in the Project window (`Assets/URDF/niryo_one/niryo_one.urdf`).
 From the menu, click `Assets -> Import Robot from URDF`, or in the Project window, right click on the selected file and click `Import Robot from URDF`.
   > Note: The file extension may not appear in the Project window.
 The niryo_one.urdf file will appear in the root of the `Assets/URDF/niryo_one` directory.